Idnan/bash-guide/README.md

 To remove/uninstall package ```apt autoremove <package-name>```

 ### 5.1 E.`Install Required Dependecies`
-Sometimes to fullfill the reqirements of package you need to install its dependencies it can be done by ```apt-get install --fix-missing```
+Sometimes to fullfill the requirements of package you need to install its dependencies it can be done by ```apt-get install --fix-missing```

 ### 5.1 F.`List All Installed Packages`
 To list all installed packages ```dpkg -l```